After shock therapy, Hungary's Orbanomics starts to produce rewards

 This shows how much the economy still depends on funding from the EU - with which Orban has had a succession of disputes including over the refugee crisis and constitutional reform.

-Small firms like Behovits's street food business are laboring under from Europe's highest value-added tax rate of 27 percent.
-Banks have tightened credit conditions, while venture capital financing is expensive, although a massive central bank loan program has helped.
+Small firms like Behovits's street food business are labouring under from Europe's highest value-added tax rate of 27 percent.
+Banks have tightened credit conditions, while venture capital financing is expensive, although a massive central bank loan programme has helped.

 VAT on restaurants, internet connections and basic foodstuffs will drop to 18 percent next year but companies still complain about excessive bureaucracy, a lack of transparency and corruption in the state sector.